FAQs

 Why are you running for Justice of the Peace?

 Precinct 3 has had the same JP for nearly two decades.
 After four terms, I believe our community is ready for fresh energy and for transparent, ethical leadership.
 Our precinct deserves a judge that is showing up in the community, working with justice partners, and ensuring our courts are keeping up with today’s technology and a commitment to the future, not yesterday’s politics.
-As a widow, I’ve lived the reality that tomorrow is never guaranteed - it’s abut stepping up when called to serve, and not waiting your turn.
-Through my experience as the Van Zandt County Youth Diversion Coordinator, I’ve seen firsthand where our justice system is working and what happens when it loses touch with the people it serves.
-My campaign isn’t about where someone’s from, it’s about where we’re headed and I’m ready to serve our community with transparency and respect for the law.
+I’ve seen firsthand where our justice system is working and what happens when it loses touch with the people it serves.
+As a widow, I’ve lived the truth that tomorrow is never guaranteed - service is something you answer when called, not something you wait your turn for.
+Precinct 3 deserves leadership that doesn’t view elected office as a retirement plan.
+I’m stepping up to serve, not settle in.
+My campaign isn’t about where someone comes from; it’s about where we’re headed as a community.

 What qualifies you to be a Justice of the Peace?

-I bring over 25 years of courtroom and public service experience.
-I’ve served as both a JP and municipal court clerk, launched and manage the comprehensive Youth Diversion Program, and worked as a CID case manager.
-I also collaborate regularly with juvenile probation, CPS, Andrews Center, and school districts to support youth and families.
-I’ve written grants, authored countywide policies and procedures, trained partners, and managed data-driven results - all skills directly relevant to running an efficient, compliant JP court.
-I understand how justice should work and how to make it work better.
+I bring hands-on experience in courtroom operations and public service, having served as a JP clerk, municipal court clerk, and now as the Youth Diversion Coordinator.
+I collaborate regularly with juvenile probation, CPS, Andrews Center, school districts, and law enforcement to resolve cases efficiently while supporting youth and families.
+My broader background across multiple fields gives me a well-rounded foundation for effective judicial leadership.
+I’ve written grants, authored countywide policies and procedures, trained partner agencies, and managed data-driven results - all skills directly relevant to running an efficient, compliant JP court.
+I understand how justice should work, and I know how to make it work better for our community.

 Will you be accessible to the community?